infantesimone/rest-template-vs-web-client/README.md

  - **rest-template-vs-web-client**: Spring App that exposes two endpoints:
    - _/resttemplate/samples/{id}_: call the service exposed by slow-application using *RestTemplate*;
    - _/webclient/samples/{id}_: call the service exposed by slow-application using *WebClient*;
- - **slow-application**: a very very simple node application in order to simulate a slow app (response time 2 seconds).
+ - **slow-application**: a very simple node application in order to simulate a slow app (response time 2 seconds).
    _/samples/:id_ and return a json like this { id: 1, details : "Exmplae details"};

  ## Getting started